godotengine/godot-docs/tutorials/scripting/gdscript/gdscript_basics.rst

 	    array[i] = "Hello World"

-The loop variable is local to the for-loop. and assigning to it will not change the value on the array.
+The loop variable is local to the for-loop and assigning to it will not change the value on the array.
 Objects passed by reference (such as nodes) can still be manipulated by calling methods on the loop variable.